crazychenz/vinnie.work/website/static/misc/android-notes/8-dynamic-with-frida.md

 ### Frida 17's Mistake

 In the above Frida script, we're using the Java bridge.
 Frida 16 and before had the Java bridge embedded into the frida-server automatically.
 This meant all we had to do was load the above code and all was well.
-In FRida 17, the decision was made to remove the Java Bridge from the frida-server and make the scripts bring it up with them.
+In Frida 17, the decision was made to remove the Java Bridge from the frida-server and make the scripts bring it up with them.
 How to handle this change has been poorly documented, argumentative, and frankly a disappointing betrayal of expected user experience.
 But hey ...
 I never really paid for any of it, what am I complaining about... lets clean up the mess!

-The quick work around that I've come up with is to utilize the fact that the Java bridge code is embedded in the `frida-tools` installing the Python environment.
+The quick work around that I've come up with is to utilize the fact that the Java bridge code is embedded in the `frida-tools` installed in the Python environment.
 We can pull out this artifact using some Python module magic, prepend it to any given script file (or string), add a single line of glue code, and then return it as a fully working script.
 I recommend you put the following in a file at `${ANDROID_HOME}misc-tools/add-bridge` and make it executable.
 Here is the `add-bridge` script I've used:

 ```python
 # https://github.com/frida/frida/issues/3460